npm & PyPI Outdated Package Checker — MCP for AI Agents

 Share

-Dependency Freshness Checker — npm & PyPI version, deprecation & breaking-change checker for AI agents
+Dependency Freshness Checker — is your npm or PyPI dependency outdated?
+Latest version, deprecation & breaking-change MCP for AI agents

-Dependency Freshness Checker gives any AI coding agent fresh, cited facts about npm and PyPI packages: the latest version, release dates, deprecation status, and a dated "what changed since your version" breaking-change diff.
+Dependency Freshness Checker tells any AI coding agent whether an npm or PyPI package is outdated (out of date) — and gives the cited facts to prove it: the latest version, release dates, deprecation status, how many versions behind you are, and a dated "what changed since your version" breaking-change diff.
 It is MCP-native, reads only public registries and GitHub releases (no scraping, no ToS risk), and is priced Pay-Per-Event for pay-as-you-go agent use.

 What does Dependency Freshness Checker do?